adobiss/resample-web-service/README.md

 ### New in This Version:

 - Simultaneous client requests are now supported
-- Service will not convert files that are already in the required format
+- Service will not resample files that are already in the required format
 - Resampled files stored on server are deleted as a background task after client download
 - Minor workflow improvements